-Lauren started dancing with the Haran Irish Dancers in Spokane, WA at the age of 7, and continued her training in Ireland with the Fleming-Ball Irish Dance Academy.
+Lauren started dancing with the Haran Irish Dancers in Spokane, WA at the age of seven, and continued her training in Ireland with the Fleming-Ball Irish Dance Academy.
 Lauren has competed at the World Championships in both solos and teams, and has won a Munster Medal.
 Lauren holds a BA in Irish Music and Dance from the University of Limerick in Ireland.
-She’s worked with many prominent dancers, choreographers, and teachers including Órfhlaith Ní Bhriain, Michael Ryan, Paula Goulding, and Colin Dunne.
-She had the chance to experiment with other dance forms including Aerial Dance, ballet, Cape Breton and other traditional dance forms while developing her own artistic style.
-Lauren has performed with An Dóchas and Michael Londra.
+She’s worked with many prominent dancers, choreographers, and teachers including Orfhlaith Ní Bhriain, Michael Ryan, Paula Goulding, and Colin Dunne.
+She has had the chance to experiment with other dance forms including aerial dance, ballet, Cape Briton, and other traditional dance forms while developing her own artistic style.

-Kristina holds a Master’s degree in Urban Planning from the University of Washington, and currently works as an urban planner.
-When not dancing or planning, she enjoys hiking, snowboarding, biking, and reading.
+Hannah holds a BA in Economics from the University of Washington, where she also currently attends law school.
+When she’s not studying or dancing, she enjoys baking, hiking, and traveling.

 Carlye has studied Irish dance for more than 20 years, starting her training under teachers Robert Haley and Patti Martig in Olympia, Washington.
 In addition to her Irish dance training, Carlye has extensive classical ballet training, studying first under Bernhard Johannsen of Ballet Northwest, and later in Vancouver BC under Barbara Bourgeois.
 Though Carlye was a successful competitive dancer, performing and choreography always had her heart.
 Carlye has performed with renowned musicians like The Chieftains, Gaelic Storm and Old Blind Dogs.
-She has toured (as an individual and with her company) locally, nationally and internationally.
+She has toured locally, nationally and internationally.
 Additionally, Carlye has performed with Kokoro Modern Dance Company out of Vancouver, BC and Ballet Northwest.
-The Seattle Irish Dance Company, founded by Carlye in 2012, continues to be the only professional performance company for Irish dancers on the West Coast.
+Carlye founded Seattle Irish Dance Company, which continues to be the only professional performance company for Irish dancers on the West Coast.